-- In large mixing bowl, use an electric hand mixer to beat butter and sugars until well combined and creamy.
-Add eggs, one at a time, beating after each addition.
-Add vanilla, beating for another minute just until incorporated.
+- In a large mixing bowl, use an electric hand mixer to beat the butter, granulated sugar, and brown sugar until well combined and creamy, about 3 to 4 minutes.
+Add the egg and vanilla, beating for another minute until incorporated.

-- In a separate bowl, whisk together the flour, cocoa, baking soda, and salt.
-Add the dry mixture to the butter mixture and beat until well combined.
+- In a separate medium bowl, whisk together the flour, cocoa powder, baking soda, and salt.
+Add the dry mixture to the butter mixture and beat again until well combined.
 Use a spoon to mix in the chocolate chips.
-Cover and refrigerate dough for at least an hour or more.
+Cover and refrigerate the dough for at least an hour or more.

-- Bake for 8 to 10 minutes in the preheated oven, or just until set.
-Cookies will seem slightly soft but don't be tempted to bake longer.
-Allow to cool on cookie sheet for 3 to 4 minutes then transfer to wire racks to cool completely.
+- Bake for 10 to13 minutes in the preheated oven, or just until set – they will spread slightly and form cracks on top.
+The cookies will seem slightly soft but don't be tempted to bake longer.
+Remove from the oven and allow them to cool on the cookie sheet for 3 to 4 minutes, then transfer to wire racks to cool completely.